davidpaulius/davidpaulius.github.io/content/papers/IROS-24.md

 #### Citation:

 J. X. Liu, A. Shah, G. Konidaris, S. Tellex, and D. Paulius (2024).
 "Lang2LTL-2: Grounding Spatiotemporal Navigation Commands Using Large Language and Vision-Language Models".
-In: *2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*.
+In: *Proceedings of the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*.